gingerbeardman/gingerbeardman.github.io/_posts/2017-01-19-how-to-push-an-update-to-the-app-store-without-building-a-new-binary.md

 ## 2022 update

-The app I did this for is no longer on the App Store, I get better results [selling it at itch](https://gingerbeardman.itch.io/wire-hang-redux).
+*Wire Hang Redux*, the game I did this for, is no longer listed on the Mac App Store.
+The reason being that I didn't have a 64-bit version ready-to-go for the 2017 deadline Apple set for removal of 32-bit-only apps.

+Since then I've been selling it elsewhere with better results.
+[You can grab it from itch.io](https://gingerbeardman.itch.io/wire-hang-redux).

 I'm republishing this article to help developers dealing with similar requests from Apple over 5 years later.